dasqueel/collegemap/README.md

 Sinatra app that renders a College Football FCS Team Google Map of where their players are from.

+I signed up for a Free Trial SportRadar account and made an api call and wrote the results in a json file.

 Unfortuantly, not all teams work, however they should in the next few days.

 #### preface: